itlab-vision/dl-benchmark/README.md

     intermediate representation using Model Optimizer from
 	Intel® Distribution of OpenVINO™ toolkit.
-  - `csv2html` is a set of scripts to convert result table from csv format to html format
+  - `csv2html` is a set of scripts to convert result table from csv format to html format.
   - `inference` contains inference implementation based on Intel® Distribution of OpenVINO™ toolkit.
   - `remote_control` contains scripts to execute benchmark